hindu-comm/weblogs/manasataramgini/2013/12/2013-12-09_some-reflections-on-the-khans-qaidu-and-dua-and-the-great-khans-lost-legacy.md

 modestly stated: “mai.n to AwAra mard hU.n”.
 Nevertheless, Amir Khusroo sung a peculiarly worded panegyric for him:
 *Your name was Tughlaq the holy warrior, the revered one,*
-*The Mongol Khan too at that time had the same name, Tughlaq\!*
+*The Mongol Khan too at that time had the same name, Tughlaq!*

 This Tughlaq Ghazi whose line was to be as a dreadful disease upon India was a representative of the Qaraunas Turks.
 Our companions asked who